Dose (biochemistry)

-A dose is a measured quantity of a medicine, nutrient, or pathogen that is delivered as a unit.
-The greater the quantity delivered, the larger the dose.
-Doses are most commonly measured for compounds in medicine.
-The term is usually applied to the quantity of a drug or other agent administered for therapeutic purposes, but may be used to describe any case where a substance is introduced to the body.
+A dose is the quantity of a medication, nutrient, or pathogen to be given at one time, or the total quantity of a medication administered during a specified period of time.
 In nutrition, the term is usually applied to how much of a specific nutrient is in a person's diet or in a particular food, meal, or dietary supplement.
 For bacterial or viral agents, dose typically refers to the amount of the pathogen required to infect a host.

 In clinical pharmacology, dose refers to the amount of drug administered to a person, and dosage is a fuller description that includes not only the dose (e.g., "500 mg") but also the frequency and duration of the treatment (e.g., "twice a day for one week").
-Exposure means the time-dependent concentration (often in the circulatory blood or plasma) or concentration-derived parameters such as AUC (area under the concentration curve) and C_{max} (peak level of the concentration curve) of the drug after its administration.
+Exposure is defined as the contact with or ingestion of substances, which can lead to a range of clinical presentations.
 This is in contrast to their interchangeable use in other fields.

 Factors affecting dose

 A 'dose' of any chemical or biological agent (active ingredient) has several factors which are critical to its effectiveness.
 The first is concentration, that is, how much of the agent is being administered to the body at once.
-Under-dosing is a common problem in pharmacy, as predicting an average dose that is effective for all individuals is extremely challenging because body weight and size impacts how the dose acts within the body.
+The response to concentration may be complex and is often nonlinear.

-Another factor is the duration of exposure.
-Some drugs or supplements have a slow-release feature in which portions of the medication are metabolized at different times, which changes the impacts the active ingredients have on the body.
-Some substances are meant to be taken in small doses over large periods of time to maintain a constant level in the body, while others are meant to have a large impact once and be expelled from the body after its work is done.
-It's entirely dependent on the function of the drug or supplement.
+The second factor is the duration of exposure (latency).
+Some drugs or supplements have a slow-release feature also known as controlled release (CR), in which portions of the medication are metabolized at different times, which changes the impacts the active ingredients have on the body.
+CR systems can maintain a constant drug concentration over a prolonged period, reduce the frequency of dosing, minimize side effects and enhance the efficacy of the medication.
+They can be especially useful in place of drugs that need to be taken several times a day or for conditions that require a constant level of medicine in the bloodstream.
+When immediate release (IR) tablets are prescribed, the medication is released soon after pill ingestion so the drug can work quickly over a short period.

-The route of administration is important as well.
+The third factor is the route of administration.
 Whether a drug is ingested orally, injected into a muscle or vein, absorbed through a mucous membrane, or any of the other types of administration routes, affects how quickly the substance will be metabolized by the body and thus effects the concentration of the active ingredient(s).
 Dose-response curves may illustrate the relationship of these metabolic effects.
+The choice of routes in which the medications are applied depends not only on convenience but also on the drug's properties and pharmacokinetics.